Special Educational Needs & Disability

 SEND Information Report

-Our SEND (Special Educational Needs & Disability) Information report offers information for parents in a single place, which helps them to understand what services they and their family can expect from a range of local agencies – including their statutory entitlements.
+Our SEND Information Report offers information for parents in a single place, helping them to understand what services they and their family can expect from a range of local agencies – including their statutory entitlements.

 The changes in the Children and Families Bill affect the way children with Special Educational Needs (SEN) are supported in schools.
 The new approach began in September 2014 and places pupils at the centre of planning.
 The key principles of the new legislation are:-